-Two climbers missing on "Killer Mountain" in north Pakistan
+Corrected: Two climbers missing on "Killer Mountain" in north Pakistan

 By Saad Sayeed

-ISLAMABAD One Spanish man and an Argentinian have gone missing on a notoriously treacherous peak in northern Pakistan known among mountaineers as "Killer Mountain", officials said on Tuesday.
+ISLAMABAD (Reuters) - One Spanish man and an Argentinian have gone missing on a notoriously treacherous peak in northern Pakistan known among mountaineers as "Killer Mountain", officials said on Tuesday.

-Alberto Zerain Berasatei from Spain and Mariano Galacan from Argentina were last heard from on Saturday when their party was climbing Nanga Parbat, the world's ninth highest mountain, Karrar Haidri, spokesman for the Alpine Club of Pakistan, said.
+Alberto Zerain Berasategi from Spain and Mariano Galvan from Argentina were last heard from on Saturday when their party was climbing Nanga Parbat, the world's ninth highest mountain, Karrar Haidri, spokesman for the Alpine Club of Pakistan, said.

 "They went to the high camp and we have not been able to contact them since," the head of tourism for Gilgit-Baltistan region, Iqbal Hussain, said.